Early Romani

-Early Romani (sometimes referred to as Late Proto-Romani) is the latest common predecessor of all forms of the Romani language.
+Early Romani, sometimes referred to as Late Proto-Romani, is the latest common predecessor of all varieties of the Romani language.
 It was spoken before the Roma people dispersed throughout Europe.
 It is not directly attested, but rather reconstructed on the basis of shared features of existing Romani varieties.
-Early Romani is thought to have been spoken in the Byzantine Empire between the 9th-10th and 13th-14th centuries.
+Early Romani is thought to have been spoken in the Byzantine Empire from the 9th to 10th and the 13th to 14th centuries.